paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

     (iii) an agency in the Intelligence Community (as defined in [section 3003(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3003/4&num=0&edition=prelim)).

-(2) **Special access program** — The term “special access program” means any program that, under the authority of Executive Order 12356 (or any successor Executive order), is established by the head of a department or agency whom the President has designated in the Federal Register as an original “secret” or “top secret” classification authority that imposes “need-to-know” controls or access controls beyond those controls normally required (by regulations applicable to such department or agency) for access to information classified as “confidential”, “secret”, or “top secret”.
+(3) **Special access program** — The term “special access program” means any program that, under the authority of Executive Order 12356 (or any successor Executive order), is established by the head of a department or agency whom the President has designated in the Federal Register as an original “secret” or “top secret” classification authority that imposes “need-to-know” controls or access controls beyond those controls normally required (by regulations applicable to such department or agency) for access to information classified as “confidential”, “secret”, or “top secret”.

 ### Statutory Notes

 #### References in Text
-Executive Order 12356, referred to in subsec. (g)(2), is Ex.
+Executive Order 12356, referred to in subsec. (g)(3), is Ex.
 Ord.
 No. 12356, Apr.
 2, 1982, 47 F.R.
 14874, 15557, which prescribed a uniform system for classifying, declassifying, and safeguarding national security information, and which was formerly set out as a note under section 435 (now section 3161) of this title, was revoked by Ex.
 Ord.
 No. 12958, § 6.1(d), Apr.
 17, 1995, 60 F.R.
 19843.

 #### Codification
+Section 103 of Pub.
+L. 115–390, which directed amendment of the National Defense Authorization Act for Fiscal Year 1994 ([50 U.S.C.
+3348](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3348)), was executed to this section, which is section 1152 of the National Defense Authorization Act for Fiscal Year 1994 (Pub.
+L. 103–160), to reflect the probable intent of Congress.
+See 2018 Amendment notes below.

 Section was formerly classified as a note under [section 435 of this title](./chapter-015-national-security.md#section-435) prior to editorial reclassification as this section.

 #### Amendments
+2018—Subsecs. (a) to (e).
+Pub.
+L. 115–390, § 103(1), substituted “the congressional oversight committees” for “Congress” wherever appearing.
+See Codification note above.

+Subsec. (f)(1).
+Pub.
+L. 115–390, § 103(2), substituted “congressional oversight committees” for “appropriate oversight committees”.
+See Codification note above.

+Subsec. (g).
+Pub.
+L. 115–390, § 103(3), added par.
+(1) and redesignated former pars.
+(1) and (2) as (2) and (3), respectively”.
+See Codification note above.

 1999—Subsec. (g)(1)(B)(ii).
 Pub.
 L. 106–65 amended cl. (ii) generally.
 Prior to amendment, cl. (ii) read as follows: “the Department of Energy, with respect to special access programs carried out under the atomic energy defense activities of that department (for which the Secretary of Energy is required to submit reports under [section 2122a of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2122a&num=0&edition=prelim)); or”.

 #### Effective Date of 1999 Amendment